⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How WFC Makes Money

-• The Commercial Banking segment provides financial solutions, including banking, credit products, secured lending, and treasury management to private, family-owned, and public companies.
+• The Commercial Banking segment offers financial solutions, credit products, secured lending, and treasury management to private and public companies.

-• Corporate and Investment Banking offers capital markets, investment banking, treasury management, commercial real estate, and equity/fixed income solutions to institutional clients.
+• Corporate and Investment Banking provides capital markets, investment banking, and sales, trading, and research services to corporate and institutional clients.

-• Wealth and Investment Management provides personalized financial planning, brokerage, lending, and trust services to affluent and high-net-worth clients.
+• The Wealth and Investment Management segment delivers personalized wealth management, brokerage, financial planning, and trust services to affluent clients.

 Revenue Breakdown